+This conversation took place late last night on Slack: Student: Bruce I see you the Sublime Text editor.
+Bruce: I have tried many of them out and prefer Sublime.
 Student: I want to be a professional web developer one day.
 I also have some questions about the assignment that’s due tomorrow.
 Bruce: A professional webContinue reading “Yeah, this…”

 When an assignment has been available for 2 weeks and you ask for an extension on the day it is due isn’t cool.